hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: Can I see a history of status changes?**

 Yes, enable the logger (Alt+L) to see real-time status changes with timestamps.
-The logger maintains a history of changes for your current session.
-5000 event FIFO buffer.
+The logger maintains a history of changes for your current session in a 5000 event FIFO buffer.
+The logger listens to each site even when not displayed.

 **Q: Why do some pools show hostnames and others show IP addresses?**